First Battle of Independence

 The First Battle of Independence was a minor engagement of the American Civil War, occurring on August 11, 1862, in the city of Independence, located in Jackson County, Missouri.
 Its result was a Confederate victory, continuing the Southern domination of the Jackson County area for a few days while the recruiters completed their work.

 This battle should not be confused with the Second Battle of Independence, which was fought in 1864.
-That battle also resulted in a Confederate victory.
+That battle resulted in a Union victory.

 Background

 During the summer of 1862, many Confederate and Missouri State Guard recruiters were dispatched northward from Arkansas into Missouri to replenish the depleted ranks of Trans-Mississippi forces.
 Among these were Captain Jo Shelby, Colonel Vard Cockrell, Colonel John T. Coffee, Upton Hays, John Charles Tracy, John T. Hughes, Gideon W. Thompson and DeWitt C. Hunter.

 Various guerrillas and bushwhackers, most notably those under William Quantrill, had gathered in Missouri and assisted these recruiters as they worked in the region.
 For example, Upton Hays was aided by thirty men from Quantrill's command under the brutal George Todd.
 By August 1, Hays was camped near Lee's Summit with 150 men.
 Additional Confederates continued to infiltrate the area throughout the days that followed.

 Union forces, meanwhile, were bivouacked in Independence, the county seat of Jackson County.
 These were led by Lt.
 Col. James T. Buel.
 Like many towns in that part of Missouri, Independence had a number of sympathizers from both sides residing in it.

 Colonel Hughes intended to cross the Missouri River, to recruit around his hometown of Clinton County, Missouri.
 He and Gideon Thompson rode to Hays's camp with 75 men; 25 additional men with Quantrill soon arrived.
 The officers conferred.
 Desperate for ammunition, and needing a victory to stir their recruiting efforts, they determined to make a surprise attack against Buel before he could attack them.
 Cole Younger and another man conducted a successful reconnaissance of the town on the day prior to the Confederate attack.

 Lt.
 Col. Buel for his part had sent one of his officers, a Captain Breckenridge, scouting for eleven days, but Breckenridge found nothing.
 Buel became aware of Hays's camp, however, and prepared to attack it.
 On the evening of August 10, several citizens warned Buel of an impending assault on the city; many Union residents had already fled.
 Buel ignored these warnings, but another of his officers, a Captain Rodewald, did not.

 The Federals were positioned in three main concentrations: their camp near a rock wall, the bank serving as Buel's headquarters, and the county jail.